mattyalab2/My_project/TicTacToe2(CPUvsCPU)/README.md

 3. No win and No lose each other :q

 ・TicTacToe(MinimaxVsMinimax+GUI).ipynb
-include Glaphic User Interface
+Include Glaphic User Interface